-- 64.(1) At the proceedings to show cause referred to in section 63, - (a) evidence and submissions in the case against the child are to be treated as evidence and submissions in the proceedings to show cause; - (b) further evidence may be given and submissions made; - (c) the parent of a child or appropriate adult may require a witness whose evidence is admitted under paragraph (a) to be recalled to give evidence; and - (d) the parent of a child or an appropriate adult may require any fact stated in submissions mentioned in paragraph (a) to be proved. - (2) Subject to subsection (1), - (a) the determination of the issues at the proceedings to show cause shall be by way of fresh hearing on the merits; and - (b) the Court shall not be bound by a determination made by it pursuant to section 62.

-(3) Where the parent is called on to show cause on the prosecution's application, the prosecution shall be a party to the proceedings to show cause.

-(4) Where the parent is called on to show cause on the Court's own initiative, the prosecutor may at the proceedings

-- (a) appear and give the Court the assistance it may require; or - (b) intervene as a party with the permission of the Court.

-(5) Where on consideration of the evidence and submissions mentioned in subsection (1)(a) and (b), a Court is satisfied beyond reasonable doubt of the
+- 64.(1) At the proceedings to show cause referred to in section 63, - (a) evidence and submissions in the case against the child are to be treated as evidence and submissions in the proceedings to show cause; - (b) further evidence may be given and submissions made; - (c) the parent of a child or appropriate adult may require a witness whose evidence is admitted under paragraph (a) to be recalled to give evidence; and - (d) the parent of a child or an appropriate adult may require any fact stated in submissions mentioned in paragraph (a) to be proved. - (2) Subject to subsection (1), - (a) the determination of the issues at the proceedings to show cause shall be by way of fresh hearing on the merits; and - (b) the Court shall not be bound by a determination made by it pursuant to section 62. - (3) Where the parent is called on to show cause on the prosecution's application, the prosecution shall be a party to the proceedings to show cause. - (4) Where the parent is called on to show cause on the Court's own initiative, the prosecutor may at the proceedings - (a) appear and give the Court the assistance it may require; or - (b) intervene as a party with the permission of the Court. - (5) Where on consideration of the evidence and submissions mentioned in subsection (1)(a) and (b), a Court is satisfied beyond reasonable doubt of the matters mentioned in section 63(1)(b)(i), the Court may make an order requiring the parent to pay compensation.

-- (6) An order made pursuant to subsection (5) shall direct that - (a) the amount shall be paid by a time specified in the order or by instalments specified in the order; and - (b) the amounts shall be paid to the Registrar of the Court.

-(7) In determining the amount to be paid by a parent by way of compensation, the Court shall have regard to the capacity of the parent to pay the amount, which shall include an assessment of the effect that any order would have on the capacity of the parent to provide for his child.

-(8) The Court shall proceed under this section in the absence of the parent where the Court is satisfied that the parent has been given notice of the proceedings to show cause under section 63.
+- (6) An order made pursuant to subsection (5) shall direct that - (a) the amount shall be paid by a time specified in the order or by instalments specified in the order; and - (b) the amounts shall be paid to the Registrar of the Court. - (7) In determining the amount to be paid by a parent by way of compensation, the Court shall have regard to the capacity of the parent to pay the amount, which shall include an assessment of the effect that any order would have on the capacity of the parent to provide for his child. - (8) The Court shall proceed under this section in the absence of the parent where the Court is satisfied that the parent has been given notice of the proceedings to show cause under section 63.